-- "critical deer winter range" means an area that: - a) is identified as critical deer winter range on Map 1: Critical Deer & Moose Winter Range for Kamloops Higher Level Plan of the Kamloops Higher Level Plan Order, dated January 8, 2009; or - b) is within the Skull Wildlife Habitat Management Area. - "harvest area" means the area associated with harvesting a cutblock or road, where the harvest is conducted with a silviculture system other than a single tree or group selection, and less than 40% of the pre-harvest basal area is retained at the conclusion of harvesting - "suitable snow interception cover" or "SIC" means: - 1. a VRI polygon within critical deer winter range that: - a) is greater than 0.25 hectares in size; - b) is conifer leading (with preference given to Douglas-fir); and - c) has a crown closure class of: - (i) 2 or greater in the PP or IDFxh BEC; - (ii) 5 or greater in the ICH BEC; or - (iii) 4 or greater in BEC zones or subzones not identified in (i) or (ii). - "planning cell" means a sub-unit of a Critical Deer Winter Range polygon with a maximum area of 800 hectares, that is designated and managed internally by the FSP holder. - "ridge" means a topographic feature consisting of a continuous elevated crest of land at least 50 metres in length, where the ground slope perpendicular and downslope of both sides of the crest exceeds 20% for a distance of at least 20 metres (all distances measured as slope distance). - "deer forage" means palatable species of plants that are a food source for deer, including Douglas maple (Acer glabrum), Trembling aspen (Populus tremuloides), Saskatoon (Amelanchier alnifolia), and Redstem ceonothus (Ceanothus sanguineus).
+"critical deer winter range" means an area that:

+- a) is identified as critical deer winter range on Map 1: Critical Deer & Moose Winter Range for Kamloops Higher Level Plan of the Kamloops Higher Level Plan Order, dated January 8, 2009; or - b) is within the Skull Wildlife Habitat Management Area. - "harvest area" means the area associated with harvesting a cutblock or road, where the harvest is conducted with a silviculture system other than a single tree or group selection, and less than 40% of the pre-harvest basal area is retained at the conclusion of harvesting - "suitable snow interception cover" or "SIC" means: - 1. a VRI polygon within critical deer winter range that: - a) is greater than 0.25 hectares in size; - b) is conifer leading (with preference given to Douglas-fir); and - c) has a crown closure class of: - (i) 2 or greater in the PP or IDFxh BEC; - (ii) 5 or greater in the ICH BEC; or - (iii) 4 or greater in BEC zones or subzones not identified in (i) or (ii). - "planning cell" means a sub-unit of a Critical Deer Winter Range polygon with a maximum area of 800 hectares, that is designated and managed internally by the FSP holder. - "ridge" means a topographic feature consisting of a continuous elevated crest of land at least 50 metres in length, where the ground slope perpendicular and downslope of both sides of the crest exceeds 30% for a distance of at least 20 metres (all distances measured as slope distance). - "suitable travel corridors" means areas identified by a QP that provide suitable winter travel habitat for mule deer, with preference given to areas where Douglas-fir greater than 65cm dbh are located on ridges.

+"deer forage" means palatable species of plants that are a food source for deer, including Douglas maple (Acer glabrum), Trembling aspen (Populus tremuloides), Saskatoon (Amelanchier alnifolia), and Redstem ceonothus (Ceanothus sanguineus).